DanielL543/scRNA_seq_multiscale_inference/README.md

 consisting of source, target and interaction type is created as well as an attribute table for each gene/node present in the network.
 These two are exported and used in Cytoscape to create the network.

+The code for the mathematical modeling can be found in `/code/model/`.